-Candidates are examined in pairs.
+Candidates are examined in pairs - or very occasionally in groups of three.
 There are two examiners: one an interlocutor, the other an assessor.
 The candidate has ten minutes before the test for preparing Task 2.
-The candidate may use printed (i.e. non-electronic) dictionaries during the preparation period.

 Task 1 - Interview

 The interlocutor will ask the candidate one introductory question and then two questions on another topic.
 Topics include travel, work, family, sport, cinema, hobbies, education, relationships, housing, news and current affairs and the environment.